Toxic combinations of privilege in cybersecurity

 Why is it important to measure toxic combinations?

-There are some risks that need to be measured because of policy (the high-value targets mentioned earlier, for example).
-But there are some risks that need to be measured because of law.Regulations like Sarbanes-Oxley require organisations to look into, measure, and remediate toxic combinations.
-Not doing so could result in fines from regulators, or the risks themselves that the regulations are in place to avoid.‘Toxic combinations are ‘known bads’, says Andrew.
+Some risks need to be measured because of policy (the high-value targets mentioned earlier, for example).
+However, some risks need to be measured because of law.
+Regulations like Sarbanes-Oxley require organizations to look into, measure, and remediate toxic combinations.
+Not doing so could result in fines from regulators, or the risks themselves that the regulations are in place to avoid.
+‘Toxic combinations are ‘known bads’, says Andrew.
 ‘You need to stop them and get rid of them right now.
-With toxic combinations, you need to focus on the kinds of cases where you can draw a straight line between the incident and potential financial loss, whether via crime or sanction’.While it can be a mature concept for some organisations, a lot of auditors want to see measurement of toxic combinations.
+With toxic combinations, you need to focus on the kinds of cases where you can draw a straight line between the incident and potential financial loss, whether via crime or sanction’.
+While it can be a mature concept for some organizations, a lot of auditors want to see the measurement of toxic combinations.
 It works in a two-pass system, says Andrew: ‘In the first pass, the auditor will say: ‘Ok, company.
 What are your controls?
 Where are they applied?’
 Some controls you might expect here are things like incident management controls, change management controls, and all your typical general IT controls.
 If you have a toxic combinations control, then that’s great and they can audit it here.
-If not, they will probably look at it as a risk consult decision.‘Auditors want to see that you have visibility into your toxic combinations.
-It’s up to you how you measure it.
-They won’t tell you how to do it, but they will express an opinion as to whether they think it’s sufficient.’There are so many potential toxic combinations, though, that the question arises: 'Where do you stop?'
-Well, Andrew answered in a Metric of the Month panel discussion:https://www.youtube.com/watch?v=itZ53sir8hk&ab_channel=Panaseer
+If not, they will probably look at it as a risk-consult decision.

-How can Continuous Controls Monitoring help?
+How can Continuous Controls Monitoring help with toxic combinations?

 This control is all about understanding your risk threshold, what you are willing to tolerate, and managing that risk down continuously.

-To answer this question, Andrew took a step back to look at the basics.First: what is a control?
-‘A control is a process that includes a feedback loop and a corrective action.
-A sensor needs to collect some data about a thing.
-That thing has a tolerable operating range.
-When you breach the threshold, you take action to correct it.’If you are implementing toxic combination monitoring as a control, that means you need to regularly identify toxic combinations.
 Then identify how many of them you can tolerate as a fraction of your total privileges, whether that’s 1%, 0.5%, or managing them to zero.
 ‘This control is all about understanding your risk threshold, what you are willing to tolerate, and managing that risk down continuously.
-No auditor or regulator is going to tell you what that number should be, but you will be judged by the level of thoughtfulness in your control designs, as well as the degree of rigor in control execution.’So how can Continuous Controls Monitoring help?While CCM as a category is relatively new, in many Tier One financial organisations, Continuous Controls Monitoring disciplines are well established.
-‘But of course, it's all craft brewed’, Andrew notes, meaning institutions have developed primarily customised solutions.
-‘The opportunity is to streamline and make proven approaches work for the companies that don’t have the resources of a bulge-bracket bank.
-And some institutions are planning to re-engineer their in-house efforts anyway, because their first and second efforts may not be doing everything that they want’.
+No auditor or regulator is going to tell you what that number should be, but you will be judged by the level of thoughtfulness in your control designs, as well as the degree of rigor in control execution.’
+So how can Continuous Controls Monitoring help?
+While CCM as a category is relatively new, in many Tier One financial organizations, Continuous Controls Monitoring disciplines are well established.
+‘But of course, it's all craft brewed’, Andrew notes, meaning institutions have developed primarily customized solutions.

 Think of CCM as an evidence collection system that shows your controls are operating with integrity, and that the underlying data is trustworthy.
 The clearer the paper trail, the more trustworthy it’s going to be.

-Andrew says that "the value of CCM is from eliminating the drudgery of collecting controls performance information on a regular basis, and in presenting data in a way that has integrity, regularity and traceability.""Think of CCM as an evidence collection system that shows your controls are operating with integrity, and that the underlying data is trustworthy.
+"Think of CCM as an evidence collection system that shows your controls are operating with integrity, and that the underlying data is trustworthy.
 The keys are consistency and cadence.
 Document your scope.
 Demonstrate the chain of custody of the data.
 Show the lineage: how you got it and where you got it from.
 Describe what you did with it: how you transformed it, how you handled it, and what you did in all the intermediary steps.
-The clearer the paper trail, the more trustworthy it’s going to be."While they aren’t made to be read in order, check out security controls coverage with David Fairman and active leavers with Andreas Wuchner for some more metric goodness.Click here to learn more about how CCM can solve your cyber security challenges.
-If you want to keep up to date with the Metric of the Month series, sign up for our newsletter.
+The clearer the paper trail, the more trustworthy it’s going to be."